wp-plugins/store-locator-le/readme.txt

 == Changelog ==

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.2.45 (2015-Apr-24) =

+* Enhancement: Add the Brewery plugin theme to work with the Brewery WordPress theme from [Rescue Themes](https://rescuethemes.com/).
+* Enhancement: Connect all add-on packs to the new inline updates system.

 = 4.2.44 (2015-Apr-15) =